webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Artisan's-Outfit.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/2-Gp
-title: Artisan's Outfit
-collection: Equipment
-kind: Compendium
 ---

 ## Artisan's Outfit

 >A suitable outfit for a person who performs a trade (blacksmith, cobbler, and so on).
 Often includes an apron and a belt for holding tools.
 > **Options :** Fantasy, Utility Gear
 > **Value :** 2 Gp